Aryan61056/email-scheduler/README.md

 from a clean local web interface.
 It also tracks replies and automatically detects bounces.

-Built for one-person outreach campaigns (e.g. emailing professors), not bulk marketing.
+Built for one-person outreach campaigns, not bulk marketing.
 Everything runs locally on your Mac; no data leaves your machine.

 ---